Ramu (1966 film): Casting and filming

 After Kalathur Kannamma, AVM had not approached Gemini Ganesh for any film.
 When Ganesh met AVM and asked why, AVM said they could not afford to meet Ganesh's financial demands, which was substantially higher than the ₹10,000–₹20,000 they were paying other actors.
 Ganesh said he would be willing to act for any amount.
 Though Murugan, Kumaran and Saravanan planned to cast Jaishankar, who they felt was the right person to subdue the dacoits onscreen, Meiyappan felt Ganesh could better convey the character's grief for his wife's death and his son's loss of speech; they agreed with their father's choice of Ganesh.
 K. R. Vijaya was cast after the producers were impressed with her performance in Karpagam (1963).
 Yogendrakumar, later known as Master Rajkumar, was chosen to play the title character from over 100 children who screen-tested.
 This was his first Tamil film; he had previously appeared in several Kannada, Telugu and Malayalam films.
 Meiyappan felt the name Yogendrakumar was not appealing to Tamil audiences and gave him his new name.

 Ramu was mostly filmed in the village of Kaduvetti, Tamil Nadu.
 The climax scene, depicting Ramu and Seethalakshmi in a burning room, was filmed over five days; kerosene was used to light the fire.
 When the fire was weakening, more kerosene was added, leading to increased fire.
-Vijaya was quickly helped out but Rajkumar was tied up so Tirulokchandar ran in and saved him.
+Vijaya was quickly helped out but Rajkumar was tied up so Thirulokachandar ran in and saved him.
 After R. G. Gope edited the film, the final length was 4272 metres, amounting to 149 minutes.